syncfusion-content/asp.netmvc-docs/aspnetmvc/Dialog/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img5.png)

-_Figure 5: Sign up form with validation_
+Sign up form with validation
+{:.caption}

 The above screenshot displays an error message when an invalid input is given to form elements.
 The dialog is closed when the value is in a valid format Otherwise dialog will not close.